antoinepieren/webtoon/README.md

 webtoonscraping.py : file to run periodically which scraps the internet to find the chapters

+GUI.py : User interface to interact with the database

 ## Generated files
 webtoon.sqlite : database with all your webtoon data